Definition of Omni

 The prefix omni is present in several of the attributes of God, for example, omniscient, omnipresent, omniscient, omnipotent, among others.

-This word identifies a mobile app used on Android devices to request taxis, sell or buy products and keep control of bank accounts in Costa Rica.
+Omni is a mobile application used on Android devices to order taxis, sell or buy products and keep track of bank accounts in Costa Rica.

-Omni (Magazine): This was published in the United States and the United Kingdom, a science fiction magazine that showed in its articles fantasy, short works of psychic studies and mysteries.
-This magazine was published in more than 5 languages and ceased publications permanently in 1997.
+There was a science fiction magazine called omni that featured fantasy, short works on psychic studies, and mysteries in its articles.
+This magazine was published in more than 5 languages and was permanently discontinued in 1997.